 The questions begs to be asked: Why trust one conclusion and reject the other if both are the product of lower life forms that hare inherently untrustworthy?

-The logic is self-defeating: the conclusion based on understanding of evidence that is observed by humans is that humans evolved randomly from primitive life forms; if that conclusion is true, then the human capacity to intuit and reason is derived from lower life forms (that, by the way, do not have that capacity); since humans evolved from such primitive life forms, human intuition (inward convictions) cannot be trusted; the inward conviction that there is purpose in life cannot be trusted because it is a byproduct of untrustworthy lower life forms; if those intuitions are untrustworthy, the human ability to understand observable evidence and reason conclusions is similarly untrustworthy; and the very determination that we can (or cannot) trust our inward convictions (or our ability to reason) is not to be trusted.
+The logic is self-defeating: the conclusion is based on an understanding of evidence observed by humans who evolved randomly from primitive life forms; if that conclusion is true, then the human capacity to intuit and reason is derived from lower life forms (that, by the way, do not have that capacity); since humans evolved from such primitive life forms, human intuition (inward convictions) and human reasoning cannot be trusted; the inward conviction and rational conclusion that there is purpose in life cannot be trusted because it is a byproduct of untrustworthy lower life forms; if those intuitions are untrustworthy, the human ability to understand observable evidence and reason conclusions is similarly untrustworthy; and the very determination that we can trust our inward convictions and our ability to reason is not to be trusted.

 It is not insignificant that Darwin admitted to an inward conviction, albeit one he did not trust.
 I am reminded of Paul’s famous statement in Romans 1:18-22: